alimoradi296/LLMdevtools/README.md

 # LLMDevTools 🤖

 > ⚠️ **Work in Progress**: This repository is actively being developed.
-Features and documentation are being continuously added and improved.
+Features and documentation are being continuously added and improved. for now i just added bash script that combines js files inside a folder into a single file to pass the number of file challenge .

 A comprehensive toolkit for LLM-powered development workflows and code generation.
 This repository provides a collection of tools and utilities to automate coding tasks, manage file operations, and integrate LLM capabilities into your development process.

 ## 🚧 Development Status